The Human League: 1980s: Lineup changes and rise in popularity

 Manager Bob Last tried to reconcile both parties, and when that proved impossible, various options were suggested, including two new bands under a Human League sub-label.
 Eventually, it was agreed that Oakey would continue with the Human League name, while Ware and Marsh would form a completely new band, which became Heaven 17.
 Two weeks before the UK/Europe tour, the band split.

 Retaining the Human League name came at a heavy price for Oakey.
 As the band's sole remaining member, he was responsible for all Human League debts and commitments.
 Furthermore, the terms of the Virgin contract required him to pay Ware and Marsh one per cent of royalties of the next Human League album.
 The split also jeopardized the band's upcoming tour.
-With the first performance only ten days away and the music media reporting that the Human League was finished now that "the talented people had left", promoters started threatening to sue Oakey if the concerts was not completed as contracted.
+With the first performance only ten days away and the music media reporting that the Human League was finished now that "the talented people had left", promoters started threatening to sue Oakey if the concerts were not completed as contracted.

 To save the tour, Oakey had to recruit new people in a matter of days.
 He initially intended to hire a single female backing vocalist to replace Ware, who provided high-pitched backing vocals.
 In a frequently repeated anecdote, Oakey and his then girlfriend went into Sheffield city centre one Wednesday night and visited various venues with the hope of finding a female singer to join the band.
 They eventually came to the Crazy Daisy Nightclub on High Street, where Oakey spotted two girls dancing together on the dance floor, Susan Ann Sulley and Joanne Catherall.
 They were both 17-year-old students on a night out and neither had any experience singing or dancing professionally.
 With no preamble, Oakey asked both girls to join the tour as dancers and incidental vocalists.

 Oakey has stated that upon discovering the girls were only teenagers and also best friends, he invited them both so they could look after each other on the tour for safety.
 He has also said that he thought having two women as vocalists and dancers would also add glamour to the band.
 Because of the girls' ages, Oakey and Wright later had to visit Sulley and Catherall's respective parents to obtain permission for the girls to go on the tour.
 Their parents let them join the band under the provision that Oakey would keep them safe.
-Sulley also reported that both her father and Catherall's went to the girls' school and convince them that the experience of touring could be highly educational because of the travelling involved.
+Sulley also reported that both her father and Catherall's went to the girls' school and convinced them that the experience of touring could be educational because of the travelling involved.